-Miss Clara in Stockholm showcases how a true boutique hotel should be like and which services it should be offering
+Miss Clara in Stockholm showcases how a true boutique hotel should be like and which services it should be offering7 mins read

 The widely used term ’boutique hotel’, might be among the biggest hospitality trends, however, it continues to have a rather vague meaning, without any clearly specified characteristics and expectations.
 Today, more and more hotels tend to call themselves ’boutique’, as this can automatically make them more attractive to the travellers.
 But, as the global hotel market grows, it is now clearer than ever, that the term ’boutique hotel’ must be accurately specified.